lhs-open/lhs-guide/docs/index.md

 -	PCORnet PaTH Clinical Research Network

 As a PCORnet member, [PaTH](https://www.pathnetwork.org/) researchers work with clinicians, patients, and other stakeholders to develop meaningful research questions that can be integrated in care delivery for real-world health data.
-PaTH network includes many hospitals such as Geisinger, Johns Hopkins, PennState, Ohio State, Temple, Pittsburg, UPMC, Michigan.
+PaTH network includes many hospitals such as Geisinger, Johns Hopkins, PennState, Ohio State, Temple, Pittsburg, UPMC, and Michigan.

--	PEDsnet LHS - Children’s health research network
+-	PEDsnet Children’s health research network LHS

 [PEDSnet](https://pedsnet.org/) does research to improve the health and lives of children.
 It is a large, national community of hospitals and healthcare organizations, researchers and clinicians, and patients and families.
 This community works together to identify the most important research questions that can reduce children's suffering and support their healthy development.

+-	ImproveCareNow LHS for Children with Crohn's Disease and Ulcerative Colitis

+[ImproveCareNow](https://www.improvecarenow.org/) is a collaborative community where patients, parents, clinicians, and researchers work together to improve the health and care of children and youth with Crohn's disease and ulcerative colitis (also known as Inflammatory Bowel Disease or IBD).
+(Seid 2021).

 -	ASCO CancerLinQ

-[CancerLinQ](https://cancerlinq.org/), a subsidiary of ASCO, is a mission-driven, non-profit health technology company with a goal of improving quality of care, improving health outcomes for all patients with cancer, and advancing evidence-based research.
-CancerLinQ has built a community of learning across different platforms, disciplines, and skillsets, to enable improvements in care that can reach patients everywhere.
+[CancerLinQ](https://cancerlinq.org/), a subsidiary of ASCO, is a mission-driven, non-profit health technology company with a goal of improving the quality of care and health outcomes for all cancer patients, and advancing evidence-based research.
+CancerLinQ has built a community of learning across different platforms, disciplines, and skillsets to enable improvements in care that can reach patients everywhere.

 -	Stanford University Collaborative Health Outcomes Information Registry (CHOIR) project

 [Stanford CHOIR network for pain management](https://choir.stanford.edu/) is the earliest open source, open standard, and highly flexible platform for a learning healthcare system to optimize care and advance real-world research discovery and innovation.

+-	Stanford Hospital Covid Guidelines project

+[Stanford Covid Guidelines](https://pubmed.ncbi.nlm.nih.gov/35235994/) project: Clinical questions posed by the hospital medicine division were answered in a rapid time frame and informed creation of institutional guidelines for the care of patients with COVID-19.
+(Dash 2022)

 -	VA LHS for transient ischemic attack project

 The Protocol-Guided Rapid Evaluation of Veterans Experiencing New Transient Neurological Symptoms ([PREVENT](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2770248)) intervention was designed to align with the learning health care system model.
-This trial was to evaluate a multicomponent QI intervention to improve the quality of transient ischemic attack (TIA) care.
-(Bravata 2020)
+This trial was intended to evaluate a multicomponent QI intervention to improve the quality of transient ischemic attack (TIA) care (Bravata 2020).

 -	NYU Langone Health LHS Project